 Mom was the person who taught me that being a homemaker wasn’t just “a housewife”.
 It’s a calling ~

-and it’s with love that I dedicate this series to her.
+and it’s with love that I dedicate this Homemade Christmas guide to her.

-Homemade Christmas will be a series of posts here on the blog filled with ideas, inspirations, and practical tips for creating a customized holiday home that works for you and your family.
+Homemade Christmas is filled with links to ideas, inspirations, and practical tips for creating a customized holiday home that works for you and your family.

 When I started brainstorming ideas, I tried to think of questions I had as a new bride, and asked my readers what questions they had, too.